dmerc12/BankingApp/README.md

 - Users can close their accounts.
 - Users can leave the bank.

+# In Progress:
+- A new front end using flask for increased security.

 # Getting Started:
 - to clone:
   - git clone https://github.com/dmerc12/PythonBanking.git
 - to deploy:
   - install application required technologies to be found in the virtual environment.
-  - run main.py to start the application.
+  - run Main.py to start the application.